edxhayter/modularizing-sql/README.md

 Welcome to the **Legacy SQL to Modularized dbt Demo** repository.
 This repository is part of an internal upskilling session designed to demonstrate the benefits of modularizing SQL code using dbt.
 The repository includes two key branches:

-- **`main` branch:** Contains a starter legacy SQL script that represents how code might be written in a non-modular, monolithic way.
+- **`starter` branch:** Contains a starter legacy SQL script that represents how code might be written in a non-modular, monolithic way.
 - **`modularized` branch:** Contains a refactored version of the legacy SQL script, where the code has been modularized to demonstrate best practices in dbt.
+- **`main` branch:** Is the same as the modularized branch and loads the solution by default.

 ## Purpose